 510.1 Emergency responder radio coverage in new buildings.
-New buildings shall have a Approved radio coverage for emergency responders shall be provided within the buildings that meet any one of the following conditions:
+Approved radio coverage for emergency responders shall be provided within buildings that meet any one of the following conditions:

 - 1. High rise buildings; - 2.
 The total building area is 50,000 square feet or more; - 3.
-The total basement area is 10,000 square feet or more; - There are floors used for human occupancy more than 30 feet below the finished floor of the lowest level of exit discharge; or - 5.
+The total basement area is 10,000 square feet or more; - 4.
+There are floors used for human occupancy more than 30 feet below the finished floor of the lowest level of exit discharge; or - 5.
 Buildings or structures where the Fire or Police Chief determines that inbuilding radio coverage is critical because of its unique design, location, use or occupancy.

-The radio coverage system shall be installed in accordance with Sections 510.4 through 510.5.5 of this code and with the provisions of NFPA 1221 (2019). based on the existing coverage levels of the public safety communication systems utilized by the jurisdiction, measured at the exterior of the building.
+The radio coverage system shall be installed in accordance with Sections 510.4 through 510.5.5 of this code and with the provisions of NFPA 1221 (2019).
 This section shall not require improvement of the existing public safety communication systems.